Don't let a Debbie Downer take away your holiday fun. You have the right to enjoy this season even if a Scrooge shows up!

 Shift Your View:

 Take breaks throughout the day, calm your nerves, and re-energize yourself.
 When people get upset and bothered, the body reacts.
 It tightens up, and you will take shorter breathes.
 Make an effort to take deep breathes, oxygenate your body, and calm down.
-If you notice that you’re getting agitated, take breaks away from the negative environment and step outside or taking “bathroom” breaks.
+If you notice that you’re getting agitated, take breaks away from the negative environment and step outside or take “bathroom” breaks.
 A 5-10 minute break can help re-energize and help you get through the day.
+Incorporate a holiday activity you enjoy to help keep your mood up – like baking some holiday treats!

 Play a game: